 3 - As the last step, it’s all about infecting and using the site as the attacker wishes (khm.. also automated).

 The attacker might have hacked your website without ever visiting the site or seeing it with their own eyes.
+How, you ask?
+Most of the "hacking" is done by using automated tools.

 And yes, you should worry about it.
 Keep in mind that similarly to the abandoned buildings that get freaky graffiti and tags on the dark corners — it’s just a matter of time when your website gets defaced and infected with malware if you don’t have basic maintenance, security measures, and proper monitoring in place.